Baal Shem Tov, or Besht — the founder of Chasidism —

 And You made trees and grasses bloom from the ground in the shape and pattern of what is above, to make known to the children of Adam the wisdom and discernment in them, to reach what is hidden;

-And You drop upon them the flow and power of Your highest qualities (midotekha, i.e., the Sefirot) [as it says]: "And he made the harvest fruit" and "the fruit tree making fruit by its kind"; "and from the fruit of your works you will satisfy the land", "to eat from her fruits and to satisfy from her goodness"; "to give life through them to the soul of all life" (l'hachayot bahem nefesh kol chai)– [meaning] from the spiritual strength which is in them;
+And upon them You will drop the flow and power of Your higher vessels (midotekha, i.e., the Sefirot) [as it says]: "And he made the harvest fruit" and "the fruit tree making fruit by its kind"; "and from the fruit of Your works You will satisfy the land", "to eat from her fruits and to satisfy from her goodness"; "to give life through them to the soul of all life" (l'hachayot bahem nefesh kol chai להחיות בהם נפש כל חי), [meaning] from the spiritual strength which is in them;

 And from Your fruit will come the reward of the fruit of the belly [womb], to bring life and nourish the body, "and his fruit will be for eating and his leaves for healing";

-And this moon [of Sh'vat] is the beginning of Your works [from now until Shavuot], to ripen [the fruit] and make her new [so that] "a person will bring his fruit" "making fruit by their kinds"; for thus the days of ripening for the higher tree will be fulfilled, "the tree of life in the midst of the garden," and he will make fruit above.
+And this day of Tu Bish'vat (or: this moon of Sh'vat) is the beginning of Your works [from now until Shavuot], to ripen [the fruit] and make her new [so that] "a person will bring his fruit" "making fruit by their kinds"; for thus the days of ripening for the higher tree will be fulfilled, "the Tree of Life in the midst of the garden," and "he will make fruit above".

-May it be willed from You, our God and God of our ancestors, that by the power of the merit of eating the fruit which we now eat and bless, and our meditating upon the secret of their roots above upon which they hang (depend), that You will make the flow of desire and blessing and free energy, shefa, flow over them, to return again to make them grow and bloom, from the beginning of the year until the end of the year, for good and for blessing, for good life and for peace.
+May it be willed by You, our God and God of our ancestors, by the power of the merit of eating the fruit which we now eat and bless, and our meditating upon the secret of their roots above upon which they hang (depend), that You will make the flow of desire and blessing and free energy (shefa) flow over them, to return again to make them grow and bloom, from the beginning of the year until the end of the year, for good and for blessing, for good life and for peace.

-"Look out from Your holy habitation (ma'on), from the heavens" and bless for us this year for good and for blessing, "let them drink blessings forever, let them celebrate in joy Your presence," "and [so] the earth will give her produce and the tree of the field his fruit"– may you bring upon them a blessing of goodness;
+"Look out from Your holy habitation (m'on kodshekha), from the heavens" and bless for us this year for good and for blessing, "let them drink blessings forever, let them celebrate in joy Your presence," "and [so] the earth will give her produce and the tree of the field his fruit" – bring on them a blessing of goodness;

-May the might and majesty of the blessings for eating the fruits become lights in the wellspring of blessings, the Righteous One [the Cosmic Tree], life of the worlds, and may the whole [Tree] return now to his original strength, and may the strength of his bow return, "for You are the one who will bless the Righteous One, YHVH, desire will crown him like a rampart"; and may we see the bow, joyful and beautified with his colors; and from there may the flow of desire and mercy flow over us, for pardoning and forgiving our sins and errors;
+And may the might and majesty of the blessings for eating the fruits "become lights" in the wellspring of blessings, the Righteous One צדיק [the Cosmic Tree], life of the worlds, and may the [rain]bow appear, joyful and beautified with his colors; and from there may the flow of desire and mercy flow over us, for pardoning and forgiving our sins and errors; and may the Whole (Hakol הכל) return now to His/his original strength, and may His/his bow reside in strength" (Gen 49:24), "for You are the one who will bless the Righteous One, YHVH, desire will crown him like a rampart."
+(Ps 5:13)

-And may all the sparks scattered by our hands, or by the hands of our ancestors, or by the sin of the first human against the fruit of the tree, be returned [to be] included in the majestic might of the tree of life.
+And may all the sparks, scattered by our hands, or by the hands of our ancestors, or by the sin of the first human against the fruit of the tree, return now [to be] included in the majestic might of the Tree of Life.

-"Then the trees of the forest will sing out" and the tree of the field will raise a branch and make fruit, day by day; "And [then] you will take from the first of all the fruits of the ground [on Shavuot] to bring the first-fruit offering (bikurim) before the altar of YHVH" with praise and thanks.
+"Then the trees of the forest will sing out" (Ps 96:12) and the tree of the field will raise a branch and make fruit, day by day; "And [then] you will take from the first of all the fruits of the ground [on Shavuot] to bring the first-fruit offering (bikurim) before the altar of YHVH" (Deut 26:2,4) with praise and thanks.

 Design in progress © Rabbi David Mevorach Seidenberg 2006